mossbanay/Psychology-3-4/Questions/Chapter11.md

 - Classical conditioning involves creating an association between two stimuli, whereas in trial and error learning there is only a single stimuli.

 # Learning Activity 11.11

+#### What is operant conditioning?

+Operant conditioning is a learning process in which consequences which follow a response determine whether the behaviour influence will be repeated.

+#### Why did Skinner adopt the term operant conditioning rather than instrumental conditioning?
+In your answer, include a definition of an operant with reference to an example not used in the text.

+An operant is any response (or set of responses) that acts ('operates') on the environment to produce some kind of consequence.
+Examples of an operant may be moving from one room to another, pulling a lever or some other action.
+Skinner adopted the term operant conditioning as the consequence which leads learning in the animal is dependent on the operant response made.

+#### What is the main difference between an antecedent and a consequence in relation to timing?

+The antecedent occurs before the operant response whereas the consequence occurs after the operant response.

+#### Briefly describe the three-phase model of operant conditioning.

+1. Discriminative stimulus
+2. Operant response
+3. Consequence

+---

+#### What is a discriminative stimulus?

+A discriminative stimulus is a stimulus (object or event) which precedes a particular response.

+#### In what way does a discriminative stimulus influence the occurrence of a particular response?

+The discriminative stimulus signals the probable consequence and therefore influences the occurrence of the response.

+---

+Sienna experienced the 'runner's high' (due to endorphin release) when she ran a mini-marathon and as a result has started running 10 kilometres three times a week.

+#### Explain Sienna's changed behaviour using the three-phase model of operant conditioning.

+- Discriminative stimulus - Mini-marathon
+- Operant response - Running
+- Consequence - Feeling good

+---

+Consider toddler Alex who is being toilet-trained by her parents using operant conditioning.
+Her parents wait until after Alex has had a drink and her bladder is full, then put her on a potty seat and wait for nature to take its course.
+When Alex urinates in the potty, her parents provide a verbal praise ('What a good girl you are, Alex!') or even some stickers that she loves.
+She is also punished when she has a wetting accident by verbal disapproval ('Mummy is very disappointed in you, Alex').
+Gradually, Alex learns enough bladder control to recognise when urination is imminent, and to withhold the response long enough for a quick trip to the potty seat - thus obtaining a reward and avoiding punishment.
+Eventually the behaviour becomes automatic enough that Alex continues to use the potty seat.

+#### Explain Alex's successful toilet training using the three-phase model of operant conditioning.
+Ensure you refer to each component with reference to the relevant aspect(s) of Alex's toilet training.

 # Learning Activity 11.12
 # Learning Activity 11.13
 # Learning Activity 11.14